SimoneCiferri/Ethical-Hacking/Ethical-Hacking-Project/README.md

 This project was part of the Ethical Hacking course at Sapienza University.
 The project was divided into two phases: designing a vulnerable virtual machine (VM) and performing penetration testing on a VM created by another team.

-Deeper information about the project is available at the following link:
+Deeper informations about the project are available at the following link:
 [Project Details](https://sites.google.com/view/simoneciferri/projects/ethical-hacking-vulnerable-vm-design-and-penetration-testing).

 ## Phase 1: Design a Vulnerable Virtual Machine